der43eryks/homesecurity/README.md

    - **Environment**: Node

 5. **Database Setup**
-   - Use a cloud MySQL database (e.g., PlanetScale, Railway, or Render's MySQL)
+   - Use a cloud PostgreSQL database (e.g., Render PostgreSQL)
-   - Run the SQL schema from `schema.sql` to create tables
+   - Run the SQL schema from `schema.sql` to create tables (update types if needed for Postgres)

 ## 🏃‍♂️ Local Development

 ### Prerequisites
 - Node.js (v14 or higher)
-- MySQL (v8.0 or higher)
+- PostgreSQL (v12 or higher)
 - Git

 ### Setup